reruo321/Deep-Learning-Practice/003-Initializing-Neural-Network/README.md

 ### Layer: Component of Deep Learning
 **Layer** is the core data structure of neural network.
 It is a data processing module that imports/exports one or more tensors as a input/output.
 Most layers have a state called weight. **Weight** is one or more tensors learned by SGD, containing knowledge the network has learnt.

 Each layer has different suitable tensor format and data processing method.
+A Keras deep learning model is made by constructing data conversion pipeline, which is a connection of compatible layers. **Layer compatibility** means that each layer only accepts specific size of input/output.